 Six Mistakes Garden Novices Should AvoidFebruary 5, 2020

 There’s nothing more satisfying than growing your own food in the garden.
-Looking after a garden and seeing your plants grow and thrive is very rewarding, and can even help improve your mental health.
+Looking after a garden and seeing your plants grow and thrive is very rewarding – something which can be further improved through the use of a greenhouse – and can even help improve your mental health.

 However, gardening can also be a challenging task, especially if you’re a beginner.
 If you’re a novice gardener, here are the six mistakes you should never make.